loveencounterflow/coffeenode-tides/README.md

-is to *attempt* and deliver tidal predictions that enthusiasts may find interesting. **Any data given here is without any claim explicit or implicit of fitness for any particular purpose**; it is **definitely not suitable for navigation**, simply because **all actual water levels *will* differ considerably from the figures given here with near certainty** (that's the fine difference between astronomical tides projected into the future and actual tides as known from direct observation or past measurements).
+is to *attempt* and deliver tidal predictions that enthusiasts may find interesting. **Any data given here is without any claim explicit or implicit of fitness for any particular purpose**; it is **definitely not suitable for navigation**, simply because **all actual water levels *will* differ considerably from the figures given here with near-certainty** (that's the fine difference between astronomical tides projected into the future and actual tides as known from direct observation or past measurements.
+Also **there may be faults in the data and / or data processing**).

 #### Disclaimer from Rijkswaterstaat